janina-rinke/HGT_in_ants/atom_scripts/6_countBoundaryReads.md

-# Quick commands to calculate the number of reads overlapping LGT boundaries
+# Calculate the number of reads overlapping LGT boundaries

 ```bash
 # change to where you want to work